enderminyard/private-neural-portraits/README.md

 # Private Neural Portraits

 Hide selfies from face detection models by making them into paintings.
+[This is the paper.](https://github.com/enderminyard/private-neural-portraits/blob/main/Private_Neural_Portraits.pdf)

 ## Acknowledgements